How old is my Australian Made Beale Piano?

 There are also numbers written on the side of the piano keys.
 This is not a serial number or year.
 The keys are numbered to allow you to remove them and put them back in the correct order.

 What Does a 100 Year Old Beale Sound Like?

 A bit like this:

-Our piano hasn’t been tuned in nearly a year, so while it was at concert pitch, it has eased off a bit.
+Our piano hasn’t been tuned in a while, so while it was at concert pitch, it has eased off a bit.
 Also please excuse the background noises and static – I recorded this on my phone when my wife was playing one day.

 Caring for Your Beale Piano

-As well as regularly tuning your Beale, you can keep it looking amazing too.
+As well as regularly tuning your Beale, you can keep it in good condition and looking amazing too.